Skyline (Honolulu): Segment 2: Airport

-Segment 2 of the route to be completed will be the 5.1 mi Airport section east from Aloha Stadium to Middle Street (the site of Kalihi Transit Center, an existing major bus transfer point).
+The second segment of the route to be completed was the 5.1 mi Airport section east from Aloha Stadium to Middle Street (the site of Kalihi Transit Center, an existing major bus transfer point).
 It includes four stations, including the Honolulu International Airport station.
 AECOM won the contract to design the Airport section in 2012 with a $38.8 million bid.
 The construction contract was awarded to the Shimmick-Traylor-Granite Joint Venture (STGJV) in August 2016, who bid $874.8 million; construction started in December 2016.

 The original design of the line forked it near Aloha Stadium into two routes, one passing South via Honolulu International Airport, and the other through Salt Lake, before reuniting at Middle Street in Kalihi.
 The city council initially decided to build the Salt Lake route before the airport route, as a result of horse-trading with City Councilmember Romy Cachola, whose constituents included Salt Lake residents and whose vote was needed to pass the decision.
 Soon after the city charter amendment on rail transit passed, the City Council reconsidered that decision, deciding to re-route the rail line to pass by Pearl Harbor and the airport and shelving the Salt Lake alignment as a future extension.
-While increasing construction costs by 4%, the airport route is expected to bring significantly higher ridership, as it will ferry workers to both the airport and the Pearl Harbor military base.
+While increasing construction costs by 4%, the airport route is expected to bring significantly higher ridership, as it will ferry workers to both the airport and the Pearl Harbor military base and shipyards.